PvGGit/pv-retrieval/README.md

 Requirements:
 - The kubernetes Python library must be installed
+- Must be run from a system that can reach source and target cluster
 - Your user must have permission to list persistent volumes in the source and target clusters

 Parameters: